 The College soon was offering upper-division classes to more than 1,000 students a year, and the first bachelor's degree graduates walked across the stage in May 2011.
 Four-year programs in information technology and nursing followed, and by 2014, Palm Beach State was offering eight baccalaureate tracks across three degrees.

 And facility expansion continues.
-The Belle Glade campus opened its Technical Education Center in August 2010, while at Lake Worth, upper-division classes moved to the College's new Center for Bachelor's Programs in August 2012. and the public safety complex opened in January 2013.
-In addition, Palm Beach State broke ground in November 2014 on a new Loxahatchee Groves campus, which opened in February 2017.
+The Belle Glade campus opened its Technical Education Center in August 2010, while at Lake Worth, upper-division classes moved to the College's new Center for Bachelor's Programs in August 2012, as the public safety programs were getting ready to open their new complex January 2013.
+Finally, Palm Beach State broke ground in November 2014 on a new campus in Loxahatchee Groves, which opened in February 2017 to about 700 students.

 The new campus will bear the name of Dr. Gallon, who retired in 2015 after 18 years with Palm Beach State.
 The College welcomed Ava L. Parker as its fifth president -- and first female president -- in July 2015.